organizational culture

 The Value Created by a Strong Team

-One of the best team-building exercises that I have participated in was as a Board Member for the Children’s Hospital Foundation of Wisconsin.
+I participated in an amazing team-building exercise as a Board Member for the Children’s Hospital Foundation of Wisconsin.
 We were going down a path that led to a decision on whether or not to invest $150M in a new addition.
 The CEO at the time, Jon Vice, wisely determined that strong teams were needed for each committee in order to thoroughly vet the idea from every possible perspective.

-The process started by being given a book to read (“Now, Discover Your Strengths” by Marcus Buckingham & Donald O. Clifton, Ph.D.), and then completing the “Strengthsfinder” assessment using a code provided in the book.
+The process started with being given a book to read (“Now, Discover Your Strengths” by Marcus Buckingham & Donald O. Clifton, Ph.D.) and then completing the “Strengthsfinder” assessment using a code provided in the book.
 The goal was to understand gaps in perception (how you view yourself vs. how others view you) so that you could truly understand your own strengths and weaknesses.
 Then, teams were created with people having complementary skills to help eliminate weaknesses from the overall team perspective.
 The results were impressive.

-Over my career, I have been involved in many team-building exercises and events – some of which provide useful insights, but most failed to pull the findings together in a way that was concrete, had context, and offered actionable recommendations.
-Key areas that consistently omitted were around Organizational Culture, Organizational Politics, and Leadership.
-Those three areas have a significant impact on value creation vis-à-vis team effectiveness and commitment.
+Over my career, I have been involved in many team-building exercises and events – some of which provided useful insights.
+However, most failed to combine the findings meaningfully, provide useful context, or offer actionable recommendations.
+Key areas that were consistently omitted were Organizational Culture, Organizational Politics, and Leadership.
+Those three areas significantly impact value creation vis-à-vis team effectiveness and commitment.

-When I had my consulting company we had a small core team of business and technology consultants and would leverage subcontractors and an outsourcing company to allow us to take on more concurrent projects as well as larger, more complex projects.
+When I had my consulting company, we had a small core team of business and technology consultants and would leverage subcontractors and an outsourcing company to allow us to take on more concurrent projects as well as larger, more complex projects.
 This approach worked for three reasons:

 - We had developed a High-Performance Culture that was based on: